 Casa Rustica, Smithtown: The lasagna Bolognese at Mimmo and Benedetto Gambino's Casa Rusticais is a three-layer assemblage that commences with house-made pasta.
 Chef Brian Weissis' generous, richly flavored version layers the sheets of pasta with béchamel sauce, a savory Bolognese sauce made with beef, veal and pork, and fresh ricotta and mozzarella.
 More of the meat sauce is added to the top layer of pasta, and the dish is served with extra tomato sauce on the side.

-Ciao Baby, Commack and Massapequa Park: While chef Heather West is no longer executive chef of the two Ciao Baby restaurants, her signature entree, Grandma's eggplant lasagna, remains a menu standby.
+Ciao Baby, Massapequa Park: While chef Heather West is no longer executive chef of Ciao Baby, her signature entree, Grandma's eggplant lasagna, remains a menu standby.
 With eggplant a stand-in for pasta, the thinly sliced vegetable is first salted, to get the water out, lightly floured, fried and then layered with whipped egg, Parmigiano-Reggiano and a mixture of basil, parsley, salt, pepper and garlic.
 Sauce is added every few layers and also goes on top.
 When ordered, a hefty slab, enough to feed two to three, is reheated with sauce and topped with more Parmigiano-Reggiano.
 A dollop of ricotta goes into the plate.

 Eric's Italian Bistro, Mineola: Chef-owner George Echeverria's three-layer lasagna begins with fresh pasta but is defined by his whipped, creamy, well-seasoned ricotta impastata, which precludes any need for béchamel sauce.
 Layers of traditional marinara sauce, a meaty beef, veal and pork-laden sauce Bolognese, and a melted-cheese top with fresh mozzarella finish the homey, very satisfying production, a special that turns every day into Sunday.